-- Ask at least two months before the application deadline. - Give your recommender a current résumé and plenty of context for the letter. - Send a "gentle reminder" a week before the due date if necessary.
+• Ask at least two months before the application deadline.

+- Give your recommender a current résumé and plenty of context for the letter. - Send a "gentle reminder" a week before the due date if necessary.

-Curriculum Vitae or Résumé Documenting Your Experience
+Résumé Documenting Your Experience

 - Five years of progressively responsible professional experience.
-Your résumé is a summary of your education and work experience.
-The CV is a detailed synopsis of your background and skills, including a summary of your educational history; teaching, research and professional experience; publications and presentations (including dates); grants, fellowships, awards, and honors; and professional associations, licenses and affiliations. - Administrator licensure candidates See CAGS program charts for experience required.
+Your résumé is a summary of your education and work experience and may include publications and presentations (including dates); grants, fellowships, awards, and honors; and professional associations, licenses and affiliations. - Administrator licensure candidates Specific experience required (see program charts).
 Please provide a letter on your employer's letterhead signed by an official (e.g. principal or human resource director) stating that you have completed the experience required.
 Students who do not submit this letter may be admitted by signing a waiver stating that they understand that they will not be eligible for licensure at the completion of the program.

-Short Essay Describing Your Purpose in applying to the EdD program.
+Short Essay Describing Your Purpose in applying to the Ed.D. program.
 Your statement should be written by you alone and represent your original work.
 The statement should be typed, double-spaced, and no more than 1,000 words.
 In your statement, please discuss:

-- Your background: how your experiences (education, work, volunteer, and/or personal) have prepared you for the Ed.D. program. - Your objectives for advanced graduate study: career goals, possible faculty mentors, and your initial research interests. - Your decision to apply to Cambridge College: why you think there is a good fit between your objectives and our program. - If seeking licensure, make your response specific to the area and level of licensure you seek. - Any additional information you think would distinguish you as an ideal EdD candidate.
+- Your background: how your experiences (education, work, volunteer, and/or personal) have prepared you for the Ed.D. program. - Your objectives for advanced graduate study: career goals, possible faculty mentors, and your initial research interests. - Your decision to apply to Cambridge College: why you think there is a good fit between your objectives and our program. - If seeking licensure, make your response specific to the area and level of licensure you seek. - Any additional information you think would distinguish you as an ideal Ed.D. candidate.